Awards Terms & Conditions

 Any individual submitting his/her work through the website form cannot use false contact information details or identifying details, impersonating any person in order to mislead the awards jury.

-By submitting your Entry, you grant the right to ‘Kantar Information is Beautiful Awards’ organizers, sponsors and any members of the press / media permission to use your name, your image and the work submitted for non-commercial purposes in producing and marketing the Awards.
-You will be given a full credit where possible.
-Example usages include articles in newspapers / magazines / websites / social media posts / blogs / the showcase section of our website; printed materials at our awards ceremonies; prints at exhibitions specifically related to the awards; projected and on-screen visuals at our ceremonies; videos and photos displaying winners; case studies and presentations related to these awards.
+By submitting your Entry, you grant a non-exclusive permission to ‘Kantar Information is Beautiful Awards’ organizers, sponsors and any members of the press / media to use your name, your image and the work submitted so that we may use it in producing and marketing the Awards.
+You will be given a full credit wherever possible.
+Example usages include articles in newspapers / magazines / websites / social media posts / blogs / the showcase section of our website; printed materials at our awards ceremonies; prints at exhibitions specifically related to the awards; projected and on-screen visuals at our ceremonies; videos and photos displaying winners; case studies, books and presentations related to these awards.
+You keep full ownership of the work itself and we will always seek your permission about any licensable activity outside the scope described above.

 By submitting your entry through the online form, you hereby confirm you have the rights to distribute the content used in your work provided and that the content used does not violate any commercial and judicial English laws.